mayongtian/kamryn-archives/README.md

 ## Usage notes

 ### Actual Instructions
+Download the code as a .zip file, and extract it into a directory of your choice.
+It does not work when not extracted.
 Open KamrynArchives.html.
 It will lead you to the right places.
 Don't mess with anything else.

 ### File-Handling